The “Yes” campaign has kicked off for the AV (Alternative Vote) voting system referendum planned in three months with a Nick Clegg speech in Leeds.

 Cash for questions.

 Family members paid £40,000 a year to do nothing.

 This is a listing approach.
 And he likes doing it.

-His speeches echo with repetition.
-Sometimes phrases follow in consecutive sentences and on occasions they feature at irregular intervals:
+So, this Nick Clegg speech echoes with repetition.
+Sometimes his phrases follow in consecutive sentences and on occasions they feature at irregular intervals:

 No wonder people have given up caring.

 No wonder confidence in politics is so low.

 No wonder people are so ready to believe the worst about their politicians.

 We deserve a new way of doing things.